firasabualkomboz/Pal-News/README.md

 * This website is a display of publications and at the same time it can be used as a news website or as a site to display articles as needed, where the site owner can enter the panel and add more than one user and control their powers.

 * As I mentioned earlier, the site contains a special control panel, and the administrator can manage the entire website through it.
 I will now explain the divisions of the website in general.

+### Note : The project/website is divided into three sections:

+* Dashboard Admin and Users or Members .
+* User Pages - display data in for a admin dashboard to user page .
+* apis to mobile developer .